pydemull/activAnalyzer/README.md

 [![R-CMD-check](https://github.com/pydemull/activAnalyzer/workflows/R-CMD-check/badge.svg)](https://github.com/pydemull/activAnalyzer/actions)
 <!-- badges: end -->

-activAnalyzer is a Shiny app that was developed to analyze daily physical behavior data recorded at the hip in adults using an ActiGraph accelerometer (.agd files).
+activAnalyzer is a Shiny app that has been developed to analyze daily physical behavior data recorded at the hip in adults using an ActiGraph accelerometer (.agd files).
 Once analysis is completed, the app allows to export results (summarized by day with means or medians of the valid